yaelhayem/TDSADH18/docs/instructions.md

    Make a numbered list by using a number--and leaving a blank line after each numbered item.

+   Your repository has a "theme" selected, which affects the way your Markdown document appears.
+You can experiment with different themes by going to the settings tab in your repository--scroll down until you see the theme section.

 4. When you are satisfied that you have finished your edits, create a [Pull Request](https://help.github.com/articles/github-glossary/#pull-request).  this will notify the owner of the original repository that you are ready for your changes and additions to be merged into the master project.
 Click **Pull Request** at the top of your repository, then **New Pull Request** then **Create Pull Request**.

 **Creating a new [HTML](https://help.github.com/articles/github-glossary/#markdown) Page**